11 Things About Seasonal Affective Disorder That Psychologists Wish You Knew

 About four to six per cent of people suffer from a severe version of this depression, according to the American Academy of Family Physicians; another 10 to 20 per cent will experience a milder form of SAD.
 Women are four times as likely as men to suffer the conditions, and it most commonly hits people in their 20s.
 You’ll be happy to hear that the risk decreases as you age.

-Don’t miss these eight signs of high-functioning depression.
+Learn to spot the signs of high-functioning depression.

 Don’t let the weather get the best of you